shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 2. Copy the api link and paste it inside link of head
 3. Then copy the css rules to specify families and paste it in css h1, h2, p with the desired font families

+**********

+## rem vs em units in CSS
+- CSS offers many unit choices for developers.
+- In responsive design, relative units like em or rem provide adaptability and flexibility.
+- Em and rem units allow sizes to be based on font sizes defined higher up in the markup.
+- Em units are borrowed from typography and allow setting the font size of an element relative to its parent.
+- If a value for font size is not specified for a parent element, a value will be looked for higher up in the DOM tree.
+- Em units can be used for more than just setting font size and can be used on other properties like padding, margin, width, and height.
+- When em units are used on properties other than font size, the value is relative to the element's own font size.